Web Forms Control Identification

 DataList1:_ct2:MyLabel, and so on.

-Note As a rule, you should not write code that references controls using the value of the generated UniqueID property.
+Do not write code that references controls using the value of the generated UniqueID property.
 You can treat the UniqueID property as a handle (for example, by passing it to a process), but you should not rely on it having a specific structure.

 In addition to each container control providing a naming container for its child controls, the page itself also provides a naming container for all of its child controls.
 This creates a unique namespace within the application for all the controls on that page.